 The most remote spot on my list is located in the middle of a Castlebar – Westport – Newport triangle in west Mayo, at the southern end of Beltra Lough, in the middle of nowhere.
 It’s a wonderful mix of native woodland, reed beds, river, lake and bog.
-This is inland Mayo at its natural best, with the beautiful mountains of Nephin Mór and Birreencorragh as backdrops to the north.
+This is inland Mayo at its wild best, with the beautiful mountains of Nephin Mór and Birreencorragh as backdrops to the north.
 Total walking time from car or bike, maybe 45 minutes (off-road).

 8. Limestone Pavement at Clonbur Wood

 Our ‘mini Burren’ is a beautiful area of exposed limestone, with dwarfed trees and prostrate shrubs eking out an existence in any tiny piece of soil they can find.
 A magical place of grykes and clints on the shores of Lough Mask.
 You’ll have to walk from the carpark at Clonbur village to reach this, but on forest tracks, runners will do fine.
-Total walking time, a good hour.
+Total walking time, a good hour (off-road).

 (psst, this is actually just inside Galway, but don’t tell anyone…)

 At the very tip of the wild and wonderful Mullet peninsula, out beyond Belmullet town in NW Mayo, lies Erris Head with its fantastic ocean views.
 Walk for 40 minutes from the carpark at Glenlara to reach an excellent example of Ireland’s World War II marine and coastguard service Look Out Posts that were dotted all along neutral Ireland’s coast.
 This is ocean coastline at its finest.
 Total walking time approx. 1.5 hours (off-road).